jnozzi/cocoadev.com/markdown/QuickestWayToZeroOutBuffer.md

 ----

 Yes, memset is the way to go on Mac OS X. I have been told memset (like all mem* functions) has both been optimized for various architectures, and the compiler can optimize the code around the callsite.
-(I'll leave the details to a Darwin expert) I'll bet you'll find General/NSMutableData is actually calling memset on your behalf, which is why performance is the same ;-) -- General/MikeTrent
+(I'll leave the details to a Darwin expert) I'll bet you'll find NSMutableData is actually calling memset on your behalf, which is why performance is the same ;-) -- MikeTrent